 mkdir -p /opt/tmp

-Run the commands one by one to download and decompress the OpenCL Example file.
+- Run the following commands in sequence to download and decompress the example file:

-Change the current directory to the matrix_mult/output_files directory, and upload the configuration file.
+- Run the following commands in sequence to access the matrix_mult/output_files directory and upload the configuration file:

 faascmd upload_object --object=afu_fit.gbs --file=afu_fit.gbs

 - Run the following command to use the GBS file to create an FPGA image: